komali2/blog/content/posts/onebag/index.md

 staff is enough to handle rush hour on a 500 person flight.

-If you have just one bag and nothing to check, you walk right past the check-in bullshit and to security.
+If you have just one bag and nothing to check, you walk right past the check-in bullshit and straight to security.
 Maybe you hit a kiosk or something to print your boarding pass, though these days I'm finding I can just use my phone.
 Out the cab or off the train with nothing more than a backpack, straight to security.
 Lovely.

-Next bit is really nice: nowadays airlines have turned overhead space into a bloodbath they can charge us for the pleasure of participating in.
+Next bit is really nice: nowadays airlines have turned overhead space into a bloodsport they can charge us for the pleasure of participating in.
 I'm assuming it's to convince more people to pay for early boarding or something.
 Get on too late and they'll make you check your carryon luggage.
 Not so for a person traveling with one bag - the true enthusiast doesn't just have one bag, they have *one bag of personal item size*, i.e., something that will fit under the seat in front of them.
 A 25L backpack, say.
-Not only will it always find a spot among the rolly suitcases in overhead if you so desire, it will always fit under the seat in front of you, with the added bonus of all your stuff easily accessible at all times during the flight.
+Not only will it always find a spot among the rolly suitcases in overhead if you so desire, it will always fit under the seat in front of you, with the added bonus that all of your stuff is easily accessible at all times during the flight.
 No more fighting your way from the window seat to open up the overhead because you forgot your water bottle!